BaiyangZhang/BaiyangZhang.github.io/_posts/2024-01-22-Note-on-Kink-Mass-Correction-in-3D.md

 - - -

 In the partial natural units, I'd like to think there are two fundamental "rulers" to measure all the quantities, such as mass, coupling, field, etc. One of them is the unit of energy, for example $\text{MeV}$, the other is $\hbar$ whose dimension is $ET$.
-To measure the length of something, we can use $\frac{\hbar}{\text{MeV}}$ as unit.
+To measure the length of something, we can use $\frac{\hbar}{\text{MeV} }$ as unit.
 The advantage of the partial natural unit is that it makes explicit the $\hbar$ factor, revealing the direct relations between quantities with $\hbar$, which is the scale of quantumness, this enables us to discern the importance of various quantities in the classical limit, making the analysis regarding semi-classical more straightforward.
 ## 1.2 Digression on $\hbar$-expansion

 To appreciate the importance of $\hbar$, just recall that in canonical quantization $[x,p]=i\hbar$, $\hbar$ enters explicitly in the commutation relation, providing the fundamental basis of quantum theory.
 This is also true in the case of quantum field theory.
 Furthermore, at each order of an expansion in $\hbar$, the physical symmetries (Lorentz invariance, $U(1)$ symmetry, etc.) must be satisfied, otherwise there will be some special value of $\hbar$ only at which the symmetries are preserved, which is just strange.